raneymjohnGit/Austin_TX_House_Listings/README.md

 ![Austin TX Houses](Images/top_banner.png)

 # Background
 Austin has among the most overpriced and competitive housing markets in the nation.
-As of July 2022, research suggests it is the second second most overpriced housing market, with a 69.20% premium relative to its long-term pricing trend.
+As of July 2022, [research](https://business.fau.edu/executive-education/housing-market-ranking/housing-top-100/index.php) suggests it is the second most overpriced housing market, with a 69.20% premium relative to its long-term pricing trend.
 Paralleling nationwide trends in urban areas, migration to the city, low mortgage rates, and low housing supplies are fueling a booming housing market, though there are signs suggesting cooling in the latter half of 2022.
 Subjectively, buying a house is reportedly extremely difficult - sellers often receive multiple offers over asking price immediately after listing a property.

 # Purpose
 The purpose of this project was to do an in-depth exploratory analysis of Austin house sales data to 1) identify which home characteristics determine price 2) discover meaningful insights about relationships between the variables in a sale 3) apply a machine learning model to predict the price of a typical house in Austin, TX.